Bears–Cardinals rivalry: Pat Coffee's 97-yard touchdown

 The Cardinals' 42–28 loss to the Bears at Wrigley Field in 1937 was mostly remembered for Pat Coffee's then-record 97-yard touchdown pass to Gaynell Tinsley, one of ten combined touchdown passes in the game.

+Spygate Incident

+In 1934, both the Bears and the Cardinals practiced at Wrigley Field, but each team halted when they spotted spies and interlopers.
+Another incident occurred on October 7, 1942, when Cardinals head coach Jimmy Conzelman noticed two men in topcoats observing their practice.
+Conzelman later claimed the car belonged to a friend of one of the Bears.
+Bears owner George Halas dismissed the accusations as "ridiculous."

-1950s: The end of the local rivalry
+1950s: Realignment and the last decade of the local rivalry

+The Cardinals won their second (and most recent) NFL championship in 1947.
+After the 1949 NFL season, owners agreed to absorb the remnants of the All-America Football Conference.
+As part of this process, the enlarged league adopted a division alignment ostensibly to be based less on geography, in part with a view of ensuring all NFL franchises would have equal exposure in the two-team cities of New York and Chicago.
+The divisions were re-branded "American" (East) and "National" (West) with the Cardinals making the move to the American Division.

+Despite being in separate divisions, the Chicago teams nevertheless continued to play each other twice per year until 1953, when the divisions reverted to their traditional "Eastern" and "Western" names and the "Battle of Chicago" was reduced to a once-per-year affair.

-The Cardinals won their second and most recent NFL championship in 1947, but by the 1950s, the team was struggling on the field and at the gate.
+By this time, the Cardinals were struggling on the field and at the gate.
 Nevertheless, in the 13 meetings between the Bears and Cardinals during the decade, the Bears only won seven of them.
 The Cardinals' last victory as a Chicago team over the Bears was a memorable one, as they won 53–14 at Comiskey Park in 1955 behind Ollie Matson's two touchdowns, including a 77-yard punt return.
 The Bears finished with a 47–19–6 all-time record against the Chicago Cardinals.

+Even after moving to St. Louis and then much further west to Arizona, the Cardinals remained an "Eastern" team.
+It was not until the major realignment of prior to the 2002 NFL season (the Cardinals' fifteenth season in Arizona) that they finally became members of the NFC West.